bytescout/pdf-co-api-samples/Delete Text From PDF/PHP/Delete PDF Text Asynchronously/README.md

-## delete text from PDF in PHP using PDF.co Web API What is PDF.co Web API?
-It is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
+## delete text from PDF in PHP using PDF.co Web API PDF.co Web API: the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
 Can also generate barcodes and read barcodes from images, scans and pdf.

 ## REQUEST FREE TECH SUPPORT